Top award for learning disabilities nurse at Rampton Hospital in Retford

-A learning disabilities nurse at Rampton Hospital in Retford has been awarded the Chief Nursing Officer Gold Award at the Learning Disability (LD) Symposium 2022.
+A learning disabilities nurse at Rampton Hospitalhas been awarded the Chief Nursing Officer gold award at the Learning Disability Symposium 2022.

-The gold award is for outstanding achievements, and performance demonstrated by a nurse, in their sphere of practice.
-This may be clinical practice, education, research, leadership.
+The award is for outstanding achievements, and performance demonstrated by a nurse, in their sphere of practice, such as clinical, education, research, or leadership.

 The award recognises the exceptional contribution by an individual with a distinguished career in nursing.